 Although Lamitan is a part of the Bangsamoro Autonomous Region in Muslim Mindanao, a 3H tour isn’t complete without paying homage to National Living Treasure or Gawad Manlilikha ng Bayan Awardee Apuh Ambalang Ausalin.

 Apuh Ambalang is recognized for her role in preserving Yakan’s art of tennun weaving.

-We visited her at her GAMABA Weaving Center, where she and her community of weavers are keeping the tradition alive and making sure the younger generation learns the craft too.
+We visited her at her GAMABA Weaving Center, where she and her community of weavers keep the tradition alive and make sure the younger generation learns the craft too.
 The Basilan School of Living Tradition in Isabela City also promotes tennun and other indigenous crafts, music, and dance.

 Aside from Basilan, a community of Yakan weavers can also be found at the Yakan Village in Zamboanga City.
 The village is a collection of stalls that sells tennun and other local crafts.
 They also demonstrate weaving to visitors.

 Zamboanga City, a melting pot of cultures, also showcases Pis Siyabit, the handwoven cloth of the Tausugs of Sulu.
 ZamSulu Crafts, located at The Azurra Hotel located at Sto.
 Nino Village, Putik, sells table runners, shirts, and bags; plus mats and dolls made by the women of Sulu.